Parthsarthi316/Pressure_Regulator/README.md

 # EXECUTING
 Once executed type in serial monitor the pressure you need as following:
 For instance:
-*100_50 would ask sensor1(A0) to set pressure to 100 while the other(A1) to 50.
+-100_50 would ask sensor1(A0) to set pressure to 100 while the other(A1) to 50.
-*would directly give zero to both the sensors (no need to enter _ in between).
+-would directly give zero to both the sensors (no need to enter _ in between).
-*would set first sensor to 50 while keeping the other sensor to 0 (no need of _ again if you need zero) *_50 would set the second sensor to 50 while keeping 1 at zero.
+-would set first sensor to 50 while keeping the other sensor to 0 (no need of _ again if you need zero) -_50 would set the second sensor to 50 while keeping 1 at zero.